Exceptional Children - General Information

 Inclusion means students with and without disabilities working side by side.
 As opposed to mainstreaming where students are placed back into general education classes without support, inclusion involves the addition of special education and related services to the general program whereby students with and without disabilities benefit from the resultant team of educators.

 Eligibility For Special Services

 The Public Schools of North Carolina, Exceptional Children Division provides local units with detailed procedures for the delivery of special education services.
-These rules and regulations are detailed in Polices Governing Programs And Services For Children With Disabilities, Department of Public Instruction, November 2007 edition amended June 2010.
+These rules and regulations are detailed in Policies Governing Services for Students with Disabilities Department of Public Instruction, November 2007 edition amended June 2010.
 Services are provided under the following categorical designations:

 Behaviorally Emotionally Disabled

 Other Health Impaired

 Specific Learning Disabled

 Traumatic Brain Injured

 Administrative Team and Specialized Assignments for Special Education Services

 The main contact number for special education services is 336-627-2709.
 Feel free to call the main number for any questions or information.
 Following is a detailed listing of special education contacts.